 If customer retention is one of your main objectives, you may consider doing something unique with your business.
 This includes having a food and wine pairing menu or beer and chocolate pairing menu, and everything in between.
 Choose something that makes sense for your hotel and utilize hotel technology to make things easier for yourself.

-Stick to the concept you’ve set for your business and surprise your guests with a mini bar full of unique experiences.
+Stick to the concept you’ve set for your business and surprise your guests with a mini bar full of unique experiences like CBD beverages.
 Keep in mind that there are some staple hotel food and beverage options people expect to see in their rooms.

 While the snack and drink presentation is becoming more and more popular, mini bar staples are still important.
 Maybe you know of some already, but others may be some you should add to your list.
 Let’s talk more about that!

 Key takeaway: A well-stocked mini bar should have enough water, soft and alcoholic drinks, as well as a good selection of snacks.
 Following the concept of the hotel and choosing something unique is always a good start.

 Why Should You Have Water in the Hotel Mini Bar

 Sounds obvious, doesn’t it?
 Maybe you can’t imagine a mini bar without water, but there are cases when it’s either missing or not enough.